DeepRank/deeprank/README.md

 ```

-As you can see it's not trivial really.
+As you can see it's not trivial.
+Every model used in deeprank should be define that way.
+As usual each layer must be defined in the init of the class.
+The model is divided in two part : the convolutional layers and the fully connected layers.
+The size of the first fully connected layer is here automatically defined by the `_get_connv_output()` method.
+That way we do not need to worry about it.
+But we need the `_forward_features()`function that defines the forward action of the convolutional block.

+#### Model Generator

 To faciliate the generation of this file we have implemented a simple model generator in `deeprank/learn/modelGenerator.py`.
+The generator only expects two lists one containing the convolutional layers and the other the fully conencted layers.
+Some meta class of layers are defined in `deeprank/learn/modelGenerator.py`:

+  * `conv` : Conv3D
+  * `pool` : MaxPool3D
+  * `dropout` : Droupout3D
+  * `fc` : Linear

-You can use this generator as follows:
+Other layers type can be defined the same way by adapting the syntax of these meta classes.
+As an example you can use this generator as follows:

 ```python
 from deeprank.learn import *